 Have you always been drawn by the stage and the rush of performing in front audiences, being behind the scenes in production, or simply being an audience member mesmerized by the beauty and magic of theatre.
-By majoring in Drama Studies, you will explore the various faces and dimensions of theatre and the dramatic arts.
+By majoring in Drama and Creative Arts, you will explore the various faces and dimensions of theatre and the dramatic arts.
 Offered by York’s Glendon Campus, it is the only fully integrated bilingual campus in Canada, offering you the opportunity to expand your career options by performing in either French or English on stage.
 You will study under experts as you explore drama from both the literature and performance perspectives and get hands-on experience in professional production.

 - Community Centre Instructor